3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 Calories

-Remember that you need to measure the portion size no matter which phase you are in.
-This way, you ensure that you are without your total caloric budget.
+Remember to measure the portion size regardless of whether you’re bulking or cutting.
+This way, you ensure that you are within your calorie budget.

 Macronutrients

-In contrast, chicken thighs have a 1:1 protein to fat ratio, which means that for every gram of protein you get a gram of fat (this makes it a very high-fat protein).
-Even when it comes to roast beef, it has a lower protein to fat ratio.
-Beef has a 4:1 protein to fat ratio.
+In contrast, chicken thighs (with skin) have a 1:1 protein-to-fat ratio, which means you get a gram of fat per gram of protein (this makes it a very high-fat protein).

 Micronutrients